 Creating My First Company

-I started a company eight years ago.
+I take startup a company eight years ago.
 We grew sales for the first five years, and then it plateaued or I got bored.
-I kept hitting road blocks with partners, I should have been more adamant on my vision, lesson learned.
+I kept hitting roadblocks with partners, I should have been more adamant about my vision, lesson learned.
 It’s probably the first feeling I get when I know I need to change something or refocus on the vision.
 I get bored.

 I started two more companies, one of which I still have.
 When I took my eye off the ball, it slowed sales quite a bit.
 What did I learn from selling my first company?